chinmay-farkya/chinmay-farkya/README.md

 Publishing educational tweets (https://twitter.com/dev_chinmayf) and github repositories (like this one : https://github.com/chinmay-farkya/solidity-notes   and this one : https://github.com/chinmay-farkya/EVM-notes)

-## Interests
+## Special Interests and Goals
+- Reading DeFi research papers
+- learning about the OP stack and low level blockchain node infra
-- Web3 Security and Defi
+- Options and cross-chain yield protocols
+- Economic security of protocols

+Goals :
+- publishing checklists for major defi systems and protocols' integration best practices
+- writing many more security focused articles
-- Fuzzing / Formal Verification of smart contracts
+- Master Fuzzing / Formal Verification of smart contracts
-- Alternate languages and ecosystems (Cairo, Vyper and Move)
+- Explore alternate languages and ecosystems (Cairo, Vyper and Move)

 ## Education